KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 ## Chapter 15

-(Plait sends a beat cop to the bar to verify that Pete is there.
-Then he heads over to Mashers with Sergeant McReed each on a street that can see the arcade.)

 Trooper Davis parked her cruiser across the street from the Neurolux nightclub and surveyed the scene.
-People were filing in, laughing and smiling as the base sounds reverberated out into the street.
+People were filing in, laughing and smiling as bass sounds reverberated out into the street.
 She didn't like jazz and didn't have any idea what they were playing.
 She sighed and secured her vehicle before crossing the street.

 "I'd like to speak to the manager please," she told the brawny doorman.
 He nodded with a smile and motioned to someone inside the club.
 Davis smiled politely to the folks showing their ID's to the doorman.
 She felt a little awkward standing there watching him do his job, as if he were somehow not doing it right.
 She stepped back and pretended to scan the streets for malfeasance or something.

-"Officer, I'm the manager.
-Brian Sanders."
+"Officer, I'm the manager, Brian Sanders."

 She turned to see the man dressed in a pressed shirt and tie with pleated pants.
 His hair was slicked back and short, almost like he had stepped out of a forties night club.
 "There's no problem, sir.
 I was just told to verify that Pete Kasinovich was playing here tonight in the band."